2 Diagnostic horizons and other differentiae

 2. Both

-1. A higher colour value or lower chroma combined with less well developed pedality or coarser texture than an underlying B horizon; AND
+1. A higher colour value or lower chroma combined with less well developed pedality or coarser texture than an underlying B horizon; and

 2. A higher colour value than an overlying H, O or A horizon.